 I am the Director of the Transportation Policy Research Group at the University of Maryland's National Center for Smart Growth and recently completed my PhD in the Department of City & Regional Planning at UC Berkeley.
-My research uses mixed-methods fieldwork, econometrics, and spatial data science to examine how microscale urban design influences pedestrian accessibility, psychology, and behavior.
+My research uses spatial data science, econometrics, and mixed-methods fieldwork to examine how microscale urban design influences pedestrian accessibility, psychology, and behavior.
 This work bridges urban design and transportation, encouraging researchers and practitioners in these highly related but too-often-separated corners of planning to collaborate in making walking and other energy-efficient transportation not only practical but preferable compared with more resource-intensive modes like driving.

 Research & Teaching Videos

 World Symposium on Transport and Land Use Research

 Introduction to Urban Data Analytics

 Guest lecture on accessibility, one of my favorite transportation concepts.

 Introduction to Urban and Regional Transportation

 During the COVID-19 pandemic, I moved this course fully online and recorded bite-sized lecture videos to reduce Zoom fatigue and reserve class time for discussion.
 Lectures for the entire course are available on YouTube.